 Monitoring the types of species that frequent each reserve helps biologists track California’s biodiversity.
 At San Joaquin Marsh Reserve, the local chapter of the Audubon Society conducts bird counts every month as well as snag surveys identifying how birds use dead trees on the reserve for nesting, foraging, and roosting.
 The information helps track the long-term health of bird populations in Orange County and documents the value of natural lands as avian habitat.

 Students and the public are also often invited to reserves to help conduct bioblitzes—efforts to find and identify as many species as possible in a day or two.
 Bioblitzes sometimes involve taking samples or photos of species and conferring with experts to confirm identifications.
 Others, such as the CALeDNA project, asks volunteers to take soil samples that are screened for genetic material that can pinpoint species recently present in the environment.

 Such citizen scientists can use the iNaturalist app to upload image records of plants and animals sighted at NRS reserves.
-Volunteers at Sagehen Creek Field Station, for example, have already documented 426 taxa in 1,979 total observations.
+Volunteers at Sagehen Creek Field Station, for example, have documented more than 800 taxa over thousands of observations.
 Information on the presence and absence of reserve biota helps researchers evaluate ecosystem health and monitor the impacts of climate change and other stressors on California’s biodiversity.